warmchang/netris/GAMEPLAY.md

 8 | 0.019 | 0.009 | 5
 9 | 0.009 | 0.005 | 8
 10 | 0.005 | 0.002 | 13

+# Target

+Garbage is sent to the opponent who has received the least garbage from anyone.

+# Countering

+Any garbage you send will instead remove the same number of lines from your pending garbage, when you have any.
+Remaining garbage is still sent normally.